jurikjir/TinderNN/README.md

 # Tinder Neural network

-This app serves as automation for Tinder app
+This app serves as an automation for Tinder app

 Under construction...